gokulnathan66/harmonix-aol-arch/docs/consul-migration.md

 ## Overview

-This document describes the migration from Docker-based service discovery to Consul-based service discovery with gRPC load balancing and service mesh capabilities in the Heart-Pulse AOL system.
+This document describes the migration from Docker-based service discovery to Consul-based service discovery with gRPC load balancing and service mesh capabilities in the aol-core AOL system.

 ## Migration Summary